Right to explanation: Criticism

 Some argue that a "right to explanation" is at best unnecessary, at worst harmful, and threatens to stifle innovation.
 Specific criticisms include: favoring human decisions over machine decisions, being redundant with existing laws, and focusing on process over outcome.

 Authors of study “Slave to the Algorithm?
 Why a 'Right to an Explanation' Is Probably Not the Remedy You Are Looking For” Lilian Edwards and Michael Veale argue that a right to explanation is not the solution to harms caused to stakeholders by algorithmic decisions.
-They also state that the right of explanation in the GDPR is narrowly-defined, and is not compatible with how modern machine learning technologies are being developed.
+They also state that the right of explanation in the GDPR is narrowly defined, and is not compatible with how modern machine learning technologies are being developed.
 With these limitations, defining transparency within the context of algorithmic accountability remains a problem.
 For example, providing the source code of algorithms may not be sufficient and may create other problems in terms of privacy disclosures and the gaming of technical systems.
 To mitigate this issue, Edwards and Veale argue that an auditing system could be more effective, to allow auditors to look at the inputs and outputs of a decision process from an external shell, in other words, “explaining black boxes without opening them.”

 Similarly, Oxford scholars Bryce Goodman and Seth Flaxman assert that the GDPR creates a ‘right to explanation’, but does not elaborate much beyond that point, stating the limitations in the current GDPR.
-In regards to this debate, scholars Andrew D Selbst and Julia Powles state that the debate should redirect to discussing whether one uses the phrase ‘right to explanation’ or not, more attention must be paid to the GDPR’s express requirements and how they relate to its background goals, and more thought must be given to determining what the legislative text actually means.
+In regards to this debate, scholars Andrew D Selbst and Julia Powles state that the debate should redirect to discussing whether one uses the phrase ‘right to explanation’ or not, more attention must be paid to the GDPR's express requirements and how they relate to its background goals, and more thought must be given to determining what the legislative text actually means.

 More fundamentally, many algorithms used in machine learning are not easily explainable.
 For example, the output of a deep neural network depends on many layers of computations, connected in a complex way, and no one input or computation may be a dominant factor.
 The field of Explainable AI seeks to provide better explanations from existing algorithms, and algorithms that are more easily explainable, but it is a young and active field.

-Similarly, human decisions often cannot be easily explained: they may be based on intuition or a "gut feeling" that is hard to put into words.
-It can be argued that machines should not be required to meet a higher standard than humans.

 Others argue that the difficulties with explainability are due to its overly narrow focus on technical solutions rather than connecting the issue to the wider questions raised by a "social right to explanation."